Evomo/evomoExampleApp/README.md

 - Feed raw measurement date directly into the sdk and get classified movement back
 - API example in the ViewController.swift file

+## The iPhoneOnlyExample
+- Shows only how to install the basic pod
+- No app fuctionality implemented in this example

 ## TheEvomo MotionAI SDK
 ### Functionality
 - Classify movement in realtime